JoeGandy/ShareX-Custom-Upload/README.md

 A little PHP script created for uploading custom sharex files to your own webserver

 # Setup
+First we start by uploading the contents of the 'src' directory to the root of our website

-First start with the configuration file, found in /u/config.php here there are a few key settings
+Next is the configuration file, found in /u/config.php here there are a few key settings
 ```
 /* This is a secure key that only you should know, an added layer of security for the image upload */
   'secure_key' => 'somerandomlongstringoftextforkey',